cihanalici/image-uploader/README.md

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
 The [challenge](https://devchallenges.io/challenges/O2iGT9yBd6xZBrOcVirx) was to build an application to complete the given user stories.

+- User story: I can drag and drop an image to upload it
+- User story: I can choose to select an image from my folder
+- User story: I can see a loader when uploading
+- User story: When the image is uploaded, I can see the image and copy it
+- User story: I can choose to copy to the clipboard

 ## How To Use

 <!-- Example: -->